jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

 - F# is a cross-platform, functional-first, multi-paradigm programming language
 - Built on .NET and interoperable - works with C# (... and VB)
 - Statically typed and uses the same Core CLR types like object, int, float, string...
-  - And some functional types that compile down things .NET understands
+  - And some functional types that compile down to things .NET understands
 - Created by Don Syme, Microsoft Researcher, and one of the contributors to .NET generics
+- Syntax derives from OCaml

 ---